 - Toothpaste/Mouthwash: I use Jason “Powersmile Antiplaque & Whitening Powerful Peppermint”.
 I love it, and have been using it for a couple years now.
 The key with toothpaste is to avoid any and all varieties that have fluoride in them – as this can very much exacerbate your toxicity and adversely effects our hormone balance.
 Jason brand also has a cinnamon variety that I use from time to time to spice things up a bit :).
 I also use a charcoal toothpaste a few times a week which helps to naturally whiten teeth and is a great cleanser.
 Young Living’s Thieves AromaBright toothpaste is also wonderful, and really helps to keep the bacterial environment in the mouth balanced.
 Then I use Tom’s “Wicked Fresh Peppermint Wave” natural mouthwash, which kind of has a sweet taste but it’s delightful.
 There is also a great product by Essential Oxygen, “Organic Brushing Rinse” that I use as a mouthwash as well.
 It is a hyrdogen peroxide based product that also contains ingredients such as aloe, clove, cinnamon, and peppermint that serve as a great mouth cleanser and teeth whitener.
-I also use a “tongue scraper” after every time I brush (which is about 3 times a day), it is helpful in removing pathogenic bacteria that can collect on your tongue (of course there is a ton of “good”, perfectly normal bacteria in great quantities within the mouth, however when experiencing some of these imbalances, the “bad” guys can show up too).
+I also use a “tongue scraper” after every time I brush (which is about 3 times a day), it is helpful in removing pathogenic bacteria that can collect on your tongue (of course there is a ton of “good”, perfectly normal bacteria in great quantities within the mouth, however when experiencing some of these imbalances, the “bad” guys can overgrow).
 They are sold all over the place…it’s a handled wand with a triangle shaped top.
 It’s also very important to floss a couple times a day as well.
 I have been using a Waterpik for quite a while now and love it.
 It is a worthy investment and cleans between the teeth way better than traditional floss.
 I also use an electric toothbrush, which tends to be more effective than a manual, and am sure to change the tip frequently.